animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-All {sdg-name} components that depend on the `Cache` respect this naming convention, so you need not explicitly declare the `Cache` dependency.
+All Spring Data for GemFire components that depend on the `Cache` respect this naming convention, so you need not explicitly declare the `Cache` dependency.
 If you prefer, you can make the dependency explicit by using the `cache-ref` attribute provided by various {sdg-acronym} XML namespace